 Axe's ultimate, Culling Blade, is colloquially referred to as a "Dunk" due to the jumping motion he makes prior to bringing the weapon down overhead on the target, much like a basketball dunk.
-It's also refered to as Culling Beard, as part of his manly nature.
+It's also referred to as Culling Beard, as part of his manly nature.

 Bloodseeker: "Pubseeker", due to his high popularity in public / pickup games.
 He also goes by the moniker "Bloodcyka" for his popularity among Russians in the low-skill brackets note the curse word "сука" is synonymous with foul-mouthed or uncooperative Russians in the fan community.

 He's also sometimes referred to as "Race Car" and "Ferrari Seeker" due to the 6.79 patch which completely removes his speed cap when his Thirst passive is triggered.